Meet the Board

-Richard is Director, Transformation at DXC technology.
+Richard is a member of the Audit and Risk Committee.
+He is Director, Transformation at DXC technology.
 Richard typically partners with clients to drive digital transformation and accelerate their growth of new customer experience led digital technologies and services.

 Before moving to DXC he held various customer experience transformation positions with Virgin, BUPA, Barclaycard, Shop Direct and Centrica.

 Richard lives in the North West with his wife and daughter.
 A keen runner, cyclist and swimmer, he has competed numerous Triathlons while raising money for various charities.